 The poem we are going to use is known for its difficulty, as it is full of words that are not pronounced as they are written or that include sounds that are difficult for Spanish speakers.
 Reading this poem is not only a good way to test your knowledge of the language, but also to learn the difference between English spelling and pronunciation.

-I will teach you in my verse
+I will teach you in my verse Sounds like corpses, corps, horses, and worse.

-Make your head with heat grow dizzy.
+I will keep you, Suzy, busy, Make your head with heat grow dizzy.

 Tear in eye, your dress will tear.

 So shall I!
-O hear my prayer.
+Oh hear my prayer.

-Just compare heart, beard, and heard,
+Just compare heart, beard, and heard, Dies and diet, lord and word, Sword and sward, retain and Britain.

 (Mind the latter, how it’s written.)